wp-plugins/wp-rss-multi-importer/readme.txt

 4. User view - with excerpts and images.

 == Changelog ==

+= Version 2.67.5 (2014-5-8) =
+* NEW: Added option to save only posts that have comments to feed to post entries.
+Increased number of total fetch items.
+* Fixed:  Problem with decoding posts from Facebook RSS feeds
+* Fixed:  Fixed several bugs related to other plugin conflicts.

 = Version 2.67.4 (2014-1-26) =
 * NEW: Added option to add canonical URLS to feed to post entries.